Riyad-Eita/DHBW-Event/README.md

 # Projekt
-This projekt is our heart-projekt!
+This project is our heart-projekt!
 Spread love